raspibolt/raspibolt/bonus/lightning/balance-of-satoshis.md

 ### Check Node.js

-* Noje.js v16 or above should have been installed for the BTC RPC Explorer and RTL.
+* Noje.js v16 should have been installed for the BTC RPC Explorer and RTL.
 We can check our version of Node.js with user "admin":

   ```sh
   $ node -v